tommccoy1/meta-learning-linguistic-biases/README.md

 ## Overview of this repo

-The models that we evaluate in the paper are in `saved_weights`, while keys that can be used to generate our meta-training and evaluation sets are in `data/`.
+The models that we evaluate in the paper are in `saved_weights/`, while keys that can be used to generate our meta-training and evaluation sets are in `data/`.
 All of our code is in `src/`; here is a description of the files there:
 - `cv_trainer.py`: For training a simple example
 - `evaluation.py`: Functions for evaluation
 - `input_output_correspondences.py`: Determines what outputs should be given for given types of inputs